 "Well, the straight guy is never given enough credit...
 [Bud] Abbott gets no credit for framing a gag, for the architecture, for the support, for the drive.
 He does everything except the punchline; he's amazing."Somebody has to set up the joke so the funny guy can deliver the punchline.
 That's the Straight Man.
 He rarely gets the funny lines, but has to have impeccable timing and delivery so that the comic (the other half of a comedy duo) can hit it out of the park.
-Bud Abbott (widely considered the greatest Straight Man of all time) had to say "Who's on First?" with just the right degree of earnestness and irritation so that Lou Costello could get big laughs saying "Whaddya askin' me for?"
+Bud Abbott (widely considered the greatest Straight Man of all time) had to say, "Who's on First," with just the right degree of earnestness and irritation so that Lou Costello could get big laughs saying "Whaddya askin' me for?"
 The best Straight Men are so good they can sometimes get laughs just by delivering a straight line so well the audience knows what's coming.
 (This is essentially the basis of Bob Newhart's "telephone" routines: he was playing the Straight Man to nothing.)
 Other straight men in comedy duos have included George Burns (with Gracie Allen), Dean Martin (with Jerry Lewis), and Dan Rowan (with Dick Martin of Laugh-In).
 In less-comedic works, the Straight Man is a Foil for the Bunny-Ears Lawyer, Magnificent Bastard or Loveable Rogue.
 If the Straight Man is the lead in an ensemble or a show with Loads and Loads of Characters, this can lead to them being overshadowed by the rest of the cast because they spend their setting up the rest of the cast instead of themselves (see also Standardised Leader).
 The term can apply to women, but "comedic foil" is a more popular unisex term.
 In fact women in comic pairings have frequently played this role over the last few decades usually with Women Are Wiser coming into play.
 In TV comedy, a Straight Man is frequently one half of an Odd Couple.
 In a Power Trio, they usually play the "helpless observer" role.
 If you're looking for the trope for "the only sensible character", you probably want Only Sane Man; the two tropes can and often do overlap, and it's pretty rare to have one of each, but the Straight Man and the Only Sane Man are not automatically the same character.
 See also The Comically Serious, Straight Man and Wise Guy.
 Also Deadpan Snarker, which quite a few comedic foils are.
 If multiple characters take turns playing Straight Man, they have a game of Sanity Ball.
-Compare Boke and Tsukkomi Routine, where the "Straight Man" takes the tsukkomi role.
+Compare Boke and Tsukkomi Routine, where the "Straight Man" takes the tsukkomi role but, rather than setting up jokes as such, spends most of his time trying to correct the boke's comical misconceptions (until he eventually gives up and Dope Slaps him).
 A Straight Man need not necessarily be heterosexual nor even male, many examples on this page show.

 open/close all folders